wangbo4020/flutter_package_archive_info/README.md

 # package_archive_info

-A get archive info for package of local file.
+A get archive info from local file for package.

 ## Getting Started